-In 2020 NWAI monitored water quality via grab samples and probes at 12 sites throughout the watershed monthly between June and October.
-In 2020 we monitored benthic invertebrates using the CABIN protocol at three sites in October.
+In 2021 NWAI monitored water quality via grab samples and probes at 11 historic sites, and 5 additional sites related to other projects, throughout the watershed monthly between June and October.
+In 2021 we monitored benthic invertebrates using the CABIN protocol at two sites in October.
 BMIs are a vital component of healthy streams and are considered good indicators of local conditions.
 However, we currently have limited knowledge of the benthic community in our watershed.
+In addition, we conducted eDNA sampling, flow monitoring to determine baseline characteristics at two project sites; Campbell Creek and Porter's Brook.